Week 3 Assignment 50 Points

 • Contrast: Important elements stand out (headings vs. body, key numbers highlighted)

-• Repetition: Consistent fonts, colors, and layout patterns across all slides
+• Repetition: Reuse the same fonts, colors, and layout patterns throughout

-• Proximity: Related items grouped together; unrelated items separated
+• Proximity: Group related items together; separate unrelated items

 Additionally: